goblivend/Advent-of-code/2024/README.md

 Since the first map didn't help, I tried to clean up and realized it was really useless so I removed it completely

 Had fun doing it in python as well, strangely python is faster than haskell

+### Day 12:

+That was a nice puzzle.

+Might have been a bit easy but was interesting and difficult enough to have to think about it.

+The only downside is what my solution looks like...

+Cleaned that up a bit but still not great